SophieMeier/Climate-Regulation-Service/README.md

 INPUT DATA FOR THE MODEL

 * 'lbm_DE': Land cover model Germany - dataset with land use and land cover types (according to CORINE land cover) from the Federal Agency of Cartography and Geodesy.
 Minimum mapping unit: 1 ha.
+Source: BKG 2018
 Time period used in the model: 2018 (LBM-DE 2018, release 2020).

 * 'Einwohnergrid': Grid with the number of habitats of the buildings in the cities.
 The original dataset was from Destatis (Zenus) and is a raster file.
 This raster file needs to be converted to vector format by two steps in ArcGIS: 1) Raster to Point, 2) Create Fishnet with and use Points-Features created in 1) as labels.
+Source: Destatis 2016
-Time period used in the model: 2011
+Time period used in the model: 2011.

-* 'Stadtgruenraster': Raster dataset from Krüger et al. (2022) including amongst others high vegetation (trees).
+* 'Stadtgruenraster': Raster dataset from Krüger et al. (2021) including amongst others high vegetation (trees).
 Three land cover types were chosen from this raster dataset to include into the climate regulation model: broad-leaved tree, coniferous tree, built-up areas mixed with vegetation.
 Time period used in the model: 2018

-* 'Street_Tree': Vector dataset from Copernicus (Urban Atlas - Street Tree layer).
+* 'Street_Tree': Vector dataset from Copernicus (2021) (Urban Atlas - Street Tree layer).
 Time period used in the model: 2018, Release 2021 (not validated).

 * vg25_GEM_Selektion_Stadt': Cities with more than 50,000 inhabitants.
 Taken from VG25, Federal Agency of Cartography and Geodesy.